DNNYVST/DNNYVST/README.md

 I am a Software Engineer with a passion for frontend/web development technologies.
 Experienced with React, Redux, Javascript and frontend architecture design efforts.

+I am returning to the job market after a personal sabbatical and am actively looking for frontend/full-stack opportunities.

 <!--
 **DNNYVST/DNNYVST** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.